Urinary Retention Treatment: Specialists in NYC

 Urinary retention may be partial or complete.

 Partial urinary retention occurs when the urinary bladder empties only partially after urination.
-Bladder ultrasound can determine post-void residual (PVR) volume of the urine left in the bladder after urination.
-Usually the post-void residual testing is performed in combination with uroflow (uroflowmetry) test to determine the speed of urine flow.
+Bladder ultrasound can determine the post-void residual (PVR) volume of the urine left in the bladder after urination.
+Usually, the post-void residual testing is performed in combination with the uroflow (uroflowmetry) test to determine the speed of urine flow.